sethvargo/vault-demo/README.md

 # Vault Demo

+This repository contains the materials and demo for my **Modern Secrets Management** with Vault talk.
+It has been given at a number of conferences and meetups.

 This README contains the steps I take when demoing Vault.
 I usually change things up a bit here and there, but the content is generally like this.
+The steps here are for demo purposes and **may not represent best practices!**

-If you're looking for instructions for running HashiCorp Vault, check out [sethvargo/vault-on-gke](https://github.com/sethvargo/vault-on-gke).
+If you want to run HashiCorp Vault in production, check out [sethvargo/vault-on-gke](https://github.com/sethvargo/vault-on-gke).

 ## Getting Started

-First we need to configure our local client to talk to the remote Vault server
+First, we need to configure our local client to talk to the remote Vault server:

 ```
 export VAULT_DEV_ROOT_TOKEN_ID=root